mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `proxy_cache_convert_head on;` <br/>
 **Context:** server, location

 Enables or disables the conversion of the “HEAD” method to “GET” for caching.
 When enabled, CDN Pro cache servers will convert “HEAD” method to “GET” when reading from cache or sending upstream requests to origin.
 If your origin expects HEAD requests and this conversion might cause requests to break, you should disable the conversion.
-For example, if your origin enforces authentication and request method is taken as a factor in the generation of signature for authentication, the conversion of request method is likely to cause unexpected authentication failures.
+For example, if your origin enforces authentication which takes request method as a factor when computing signature for authentication, the conversion of request method is likely to cause unexpected authentication failures.

 ### [`proxy_cache_lock_timeout`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_lock_timeout)